Islandora/documentation/docs/index.md

   * [Sync](camel/sync/README.md) - Event driven middleware based on Apache Camel that synchronizes a Fedora 4 JCR with a Drupal CMS.
   * [Islandora](drupal/islandora/README.md) - Fedora 4 Repository module
-  * [Install](install/README.md) - The is a development environment virtual machine for the Islandora and Fedora 4 project.
+  * [Install](install/README.md) - The is a development environment virtual machine for Islandora CLAW.
 It should work on any operating system that supports VirtualBox and Vagrant.

 ## About this guide

 The Technical documentation will help you understand:

-  * 7.x-2.x archtecture
+  * Islandora CLAW architecture
   * Middleware services
   * IslandoraCommand